DanBurkhardt/microSwift/CONTRIBUTING.md

 Think [(SRP)](https://en.wikipedia.org/wiki/Single_responsibility_principle)-- But applied to your whole project

 1. Contributed projects only demonstrate how to do *exactly* one thing
-- That thing is self-described in the project name
+2. That thing is self-described in the project name
-- Necessary intermediate steps do not count as a second thing, but you should already be explaining your process your comments
+3. Necessary intermediate steps do not count as a second thing, but you should be explaining your process your comments

 ## Contribution Formatting